Silectron/ManagementSystem/README.md

 If errors arrise,
 It might be necessary to add the same variable and value to each of the test classes following the same steps as above

+To be completed:
+  Backend: Tests ---
+  Frontend: Integration of project assignment and lead in home page